sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ## Creating a Force Directed Network Graph

-Unlike the JavaScript plotting libraries we considered in the early chapters, D3.js is not limited to standard charts.
+Unlike the JavaScript plotting libraries we considered in the early chapters, <span class="smcp">D3</span>.js is not limited to standard charts.
 In fact, it excels at specialized and custom graph types.
 To see its power we'll create another version of the network graph from Chapter 4.
 In the earlier implementation we used the sigmajs library, and most of our work was structuring the data into the format that library requires.
 We didn't have to decide how to draw the nodes and edges, how to connect them, or, once we enabled layouts, how to position them on the page.
-As we'll see below, D3.js doesn't make those decisions for us.
+As we'll see below, <span class="smcp">D3</span>.js doesn't make those decisions for us.
 For this example, we'll have to draw the nodes and edges, connect them to each other appropriately, and position them on the page.
-That may sound like a lot of work, but, as we'll also see, D3.js gives us a lot of tools to help.
+That may sound like a lot of work, but, as we'll also see, <span class="smcp">D3</span>.js gives us a lot of tools to help.

 ### Step 1: Prepare the Data